Qubinode/qubinode-installer/README.md

 Qubinode is a single baremetal node OpenShift cluster powered by Red Hat’s suite of hybrid cloud technologies.

 ## Motivation
-Qubinode is for users wanting to stand up an OpenShift cluster in a secure and controlled environment with the flexibility to carry the cluster wherever you want.
-It is intended for those who need to simulate as close as possible a production type OpenShift cluster on a single bare metal node.
+Qubinode is for users wanting to stand up an RHEL based lab environment running on KVM.
+The primary focus of this project is deploy as close as possible a production type OpenShift cluster on a single bare metal node.

 ## What is OpenShift?
 Red Hat OpenShift Container Platform (OCP) - is Red Hat's private platform as a service product, built around a core of application containers powered by Kubernetes and on the foundations of Red Hat Enterprise Linux.